chunghenson/hello-world/README.md

 # hello-world
 Hooray!!!
-In the editor,f write a bit about yourself.
+In the editor, write a bit about yourself.